mph-/lcapy/doc/netlists.rst

 ===================

 Linear mechanical networks comprising masses, springs, and dampers can be simulated.
-The machanical analogue II (impedance analogue) is employed where voltage is equivalent to force and current is equivalent to speed.
+The mechanical analogue II (impedance analogue) is employed where voltage is equivalent to force and current is equivalent to speed.
 Thus a mass is analogous to an inductor, a spring is analogous to a capacitor, and a damper is analogous to a